Solihull: Modern era

-Longdon Hall, with its remaining manorial rights, was later bought by a solicitor, Mr. J. B. Clarke of Birmingham in 1899 and soon afterwards sold to Mr. Alfred Lovekin, a silversmith.
-Mr Lovekin also leased land near Solihull town centre from the Chattock family of Castle Bromwich, on which he built the Jacobean style Tudor Grange Hall.
-After Mr Lovekin's death, Tudor Grange Hall was sold to Sir Alfred Bird, 1st Baronet, a chemist and politician, who would later leave the land for creation of a Tudor Grange grammar school and Tudor Grange Park.
+Longdon Hall, with its remaining manorial rights, was later bought by a solicitor, J. B. Clarke of Birmingham in 1899 and soon afterwards sold to Alfred Lovekin, a silversmith.
+Lovekin also leased land near Solihull town centre from the Chattock family of Castle Bromwich, on which he built the Jacobean style Tudor Grange Hall.
+After Lovekin's death, Tudor Grange Hall was sold to Sir Alfred Bird, 1st Baronet, a chemist and politician, who would later leave the land for creation of a Tudor Grange grammar school and Tudor Grange Park.
 Longdon hall was eventually sold to a nearby golf course.

 In 1868, George Muntz of nearby Umberslade, a campaigner for suffrage and friend of Thomas Attwood, would become the owner of the manor of Widney Manor.
 He would also later buy land in Bentley Heath and develop the Solihull area of Dorridge.

 In the 1870s, the Hobday family would construct Monkspath Priory.
 The property would later serve Solihull as the Regency Club, a gentlemen's club and banqueting complex, before becoming a hotel in the late 20th century.

 In 1870, metallurgist and inventor James Fern Webster moved to Whitlocks End on the outskirts of Solihull.
 While here, he discovered the process for making the extraction of aluminium sufficiently cost effective for the metal to be used in the manufacture of everyday objects.
-Before this, aluminium was considered a precious metal, with bars of aluminium exhibited alongside the French Crown Jewels in the Paris Exhibition of 1855.
+Before this, aluminium was considered a precious metal, with bars of aluminium exhibited alongside the French crown jewels in the Paris Exhibition of 1855.
 In 1878, Webster was producing 100 pounds of pure Aluminium every week at his Solihull Lodge factory.

-In 1898, the Fowlers Cheese company - the oldest cheese manufacturer in England, founded 1670 - moved to its current site in Earlswood.
+In 1898, the Fowlers Cheese company – the oldest cheese manufacturer in England, founded 1670 – moved to its current site in Earlswood.

 In the 1890s, famed pen manufacturer Joseph Gillott constructed New Berry Hall outside Catherine de Barnes.
 The architect of the hall was J. A. Chatwin who designed the Victoria Tower in the Houses of Parliament.
 Around this time Chatwin also designed School House at Solihull School.

 Towards the end of this era telephone and postal services came to the town.

 It was said the post office in Castle Bromwich, later part of the borough of Solihull, was one of the first locations to have a telephone installed outside of London.
-The purported reason for this is that in 1876 Prime Minister Benjamin Disraeli was visiting, supposedly to court Lady Bradford at Castle Bromwich Hall, and needed to be able to contact the government in London.
+The purported reason for this is that in 1876 prime minister Benjamin Disraeli was visiting, supposedly to court Lady Bradford at Castle Bromwich Hall, and needed to be able to contact the government in London.

 During the Victorian era a rare fluted pillar box was installed on Dog Kennel lane.
-Today it is Grade II listed.
+Today it is grade II listed.
 The post box is designed to look like a Doric column.